[Soul food continuing from the Boshin War] Experience the pinnacle of red meat with our special 'mustard miso.' Aizu's pride, 'Aizu Basashi'

 ■ Born from the scars of the Boshin War: 'Source of life protein'

-As a niche historical background, it is said that horse meat consumption spread in Aizu during the late Edo period around the 'Boshin War.'
+As a quirky historical background, it is said that horse meat consumption spread in Aizu around the time of the Boshin War in the late Edo period.

 - Food for a turbulent era: It began as a precious source of protein served to heal the wounds of injured soldiers and restore their strength amidst fierce battles.